Internal processes at the School of Communication and Culture

 Application procedure

-• No later than August 23 2024, send: 1) a preliminary project description, 2) the name of a proposed main supervisor from the department, and 3) a draft budget (see standard budget template here) to research consultant Helle Breth Klausen (hbk@cc.au.dk).
+• No later than August 23 2024, send: 1) a preliminary project description, 2) the name of a proposed main supervisor from the department, and 3) a draft budget (see standard budget template, DK only) to research consultant Helle Breth Klausen (hbk@cc.au.dk).
 The research consultant will forward the description to the relevant administrative officer for an assessment of the academic relevance and anchoring of the project.

 • If the project has a named PhD candidate, the candidate must be pre-qualified by the PhD school.
 Therefore, you must also send the following to the research consultant: 1) the project description, 2) the candidate’s CV, 3) transcripts and degree certificates, and 4) documentation of English language proficiency equivalent to English B-level from a Danish high school.